NoviceLive/bintut/README.rst

   Ref.
 Some GDB_ enhancement projects have already implemented this.

+- Synchronize the display when executing state-changing commands.

 - Add course variants that does not allow NULL bytes.

   For example, add variant courses